thingsboard/tb-k8s-perf-tests/README.md

 `

-Execute the following command to start performance test:
+Execute the following command to start performance test for first 50000 Gateways:

 `
 $ ./k8s-run-performance.sh
+`

+Execute the following command to start performance test for the next 50000 Gateways:

+`
+$ ./k8s-run-performance2.sh
 `

 After a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in you browser (for ex. `http://192.168.99.101`).